dtaht/blog-cerowrt/content/post/rtt_fair_on_wifi.md

 description = "We have a long way to go as yet..."
 +++

+[Bufferbloat](http://www.bufferbloat.net).
+It's bad everywhere, and as ISP speeds crack 35Mbit on more and more connections, it shifts to the wifi, and despite headline bandwidths there touted by manufacturers as hundreds of megabits, real rates are often 20mbits or less.
+Triggered by [discussions at the netdev 1.1](https://www.youtube.com/channel/UCribHdOMgiD5R3OUDgx2qTg) conference, multiple developers are attempting to apply the same techniques we successfully applied to ethernet to reduce latency there to wifi, but it's harder - individual stations have wildly varying rates, it's a shared medium, devices have no good feedback loops and there's 10 years of accumulated cruft in the stack to excise.

 I looked over the first rtt_fair_up tests at the lowest rate (6mbits) on the
 [current work](https://github.com/kazikcz/linux/tree/fqmac-rfc-v2) on